 Placenta is widely known to have healing and restorative qualities for the skin.
 Many expensive anti-aging and restorative creams and lotions contain placenta as their “secret” ingredient.
-From the dehydrated placenta powder a natural and healing salve can be created, custom made for our own use.
-The salve is made on the basic of organic oils (coconut, almond), shea and cocoa butter, bee wax and therapeutic grade essential oils.
+From the dehydrated placenta powder a natural and healing balm can be created, custom made for our own use.
+The balm is made on the basic of organic oils (coconut, olive), shea and cocoa butter, bee wax and therapeutic grade essential oils.
 Herbs that promote post-partum healing are incorporated into the salve as well.

 Cesarean and other surgical incisions, Perineal Tears, Diaper Rash, Eczema, Cradle Cap, General skin-care